NivaldoFarias/portfolio-template/README.md

    4. `GITHUB_API_VERSION`: The Github API version.
 This is usually `2022-11-28`.
 5. Run `npm run dev` or `yarn dev` to start the development server.
 6. Open [http://localhost:3000](http://localhost:3000) with your browser.
-7. Start editing the project!
+7. Start editing the project.

 Since Astro apps run on top of [Vite](https://vitejs.dev/), all changes are hot reloaded and reflected in the browser immediately.